 - Masters of Industrial Design (M.I.D.)

-- • Apply systems thinking as a ‘language’ in design to analyze wicked problems, and evaluate the most powerful leverage points for design intervention.
+- Apply design thinking methods to analyze wicked problems, and evaluate the most powerful leverage points for design intervention.

-- • Apply design process model(s) as a means to manage the development of solution ideas from problem framing through to concept generation until prototyping and turn that into viable business opportunities.
+- Apply design processes as a means to manage the development of solution ideas from problem framing through to concept generation until prototyping and turn that into viable business opportunities.